valkey-io/valkey-doc/topics/bloomfilters.md

 14) (integer) 26214300
 ```

+### Advanced Properties

+Seed - The seed used by the bloom filter can be specified by the user in the BF.INSERT command.
+This property is only useful if you have a specific 32 byte seed that you want your bloom filter to use.
+By defualt every bloom filter will use a random seed.

+Tightening Ratio - We do not recommend fine tuning this unless there is a specific use case for lower memory usage with higher false positive or vice versa.

 ## Performance

 Most bloom commands are O(n * k) where n is the number of hash functions used by the bloom filter and k is the number of elements being inserted.
 This means that both BF.ADD and BF.EXISTS are both O(n) as they only work with one 1 item.

-There are a few bloom commands that are O(1) as they don't work on items but instead work on the data about the bloom filter itself.
+There are a few bloom commands that are O(1): BF.CARD, BF.INFO, BF.RESERVE, and BF.INSERT (if no items are specified).
+These commands have constant time complexity since they don't work on items but instead work on the data about the bloom filter itself.

 ## Limits